orkes-io/docs/docs/reference-docs/system-tasks/jdbc.md

 # JDBC Task

-A JDBC task is a system task used to execute or store information in MySQL.
+A JDBC task is a system task used to execute or store information in SQL databases.

 ## Definitions